Ready to learn how to write a resume that gets you hired? Look no further!

 Let's Be Honest: Writing A Resume Is The Worst

-And yet another tells you to “write a quick summary highlighting your personality and experience” while a different article claims that “summaries are a waste of space.”
+Another tells you to “write a quick summary highlighting your personality and experience” while a different article claims that “summaries are a waste of space.”

 You scrape together your best effort and hit “Submit,” sending your resume into the ether.
-When you don't hear back, you wonder what went wrong:
+When you don't hear back, you wonder what went wrong.

 “Was it the single page or the lack of a summary?
 Honestly, who gives a s**t at this point.
 I'm sick of sending out 10 resumes every day and hearing nothing but crickets.”